TurakhiaLab/panman/docs/index.md

 ```

 #### Annotate
-Annotate nodes in a PanMAN with a custom string (nodes can be later searched by these annotations) using a input tsv file containting list of nodes and their corresponding custom annotations.
+Annotate nodes in a PanMAN with a custom string, later searched by these annotations, using a input tsv file containting list of nodes and their corresponding custom annotations.

 * Example syntax and Usage
 ```